Stephen-Seo/seodisparate.com_comments_backend/README.txt

 Create an OAuth app on Github (visible under Developer Settings).

+Install a MySQL server (MariaDB recommended), and set up a database and user.

 Check the "example.config" and edit the fields accordingly.

 Set up your webserver to point towards this backend server: